ayohana/beep-boop/README.md

 ![A screenshot of Beep Boop's homepage](/img/homepage.JPG)

-**This web application is a game of _Beep Boop_.** It takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following rules/exceptions in their order of precedence from the lowest (1) to the highest(3):
+**This web application is a game of _Beep Boop_.** It takes a name (for example, _Dave_) and a number from a user and returns a range of numbers from 0 to the user inputted number with the following rules in the order of their precedence from the lowest(1) to the highest(3):

-1. Numbers that contains a 1 will be replaced with "Beep!"
+1. Numbers that contain a "1" will be replaced with "Beep!"
-2. Numbers that contains a 2 will be replaced with "Boop!"
+2. Numbers that contain a "2" will be replaced with "Boop!"
-3. Numbers that contains a 3 will be replaced with "I'm sorry, Dave.
+3. Numbers that contain a "3" will be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."

 The user will be able to enter a new number and see new results over and over again.
+The user can also play without entering any input as the application holds default inputs of "Dave" and the number "3".
 In addition, the user will be able to **_Boop Beep_** to reverse the order of the output.

 ## Specs